vitessio/website/content/en/docs/get-started/local.md

 Those tables are now being served from customer.
 So, they can be dropped from commerce.

-The ‘control’ records were added by the `MigrateServedFrom` command during the cut-over to prevent the commerce tables from accidentally accepting writes.
+The ‘control’ records were added by the `MigrateServedFrom` command during the cutover to prevent the commerce tables from accidentally accepting writes.
 They can now be removed.

 After this step, the `customer` and `corder` tables no longer exist in the `commerce` keyspace.